 Payload Configurations

-The Artemis AUV system permits for payload flexibility and has three mission payload configurations (acoustic, optical, and geophysical) that can be swapped with minimal effort in the field.
-Additionally, the system is continually being adapted to customer driven payload requirements which are supported by in-house engineering and programming by experienced deepwater vehicle experts.
+The Artemis AUV system permits payload flexibility and has three mission payload configurations (acoustic, optical, and geophysical) that can be swapped with minimal effort in the field.
+Additionally, the system is continually adapted to customer-driven payload requirements, supported by in-house engineering and programming by experienced deepwater vehicle experts.

 Acoustic Payload

-The Acoustic Payload can simultaneously operate a 100/400 kHz Reson 7125 multibeam echosounder, and an Edgetech 2200 sidescan sonar and chirp 2-16 kHz sub-bottom profiler increasing the data density and cost efficiency per survey line.
-Efficient single-pass data collection.
+The Acoustic Payload can simultaneously operate a 100/400 kHz Reson 7125 multibeam echosounder, and an Edgetech 2200 side-scan sonar and chirp 2-16 kHz sub-bottom profiler increasing the data density and cost efficiency per survey line with efficient single-pass data collection.

 Optical Payload

-The optical payload is a high resolution (1936 X 1456 pixles) Prosilica GX1920 camera that produces 25-square-meter black and white still imagery which can be georeferenced to produce mosaic plots.
+The optical payload is a high-resolution (1936 X 1456 pixels) Prosilica GX1920 camera that produces a 25-square-meter black-and-white still imagery that can be georeferenced to produce mosaic plots.

 Geophysical Payload